 As our climate has evolved, much of the English boxwood in this region has encountered difficulties.
 We will replant with a variety of American boxwood.

 We have taken hundreds of cuttings from the 18th-century boxwood, so the genetic stock has been well preserved.
-Visitors on Saturday, August 3, will be able to purchase cuttings from the historic boxwood to add to their own gardens.

 Q: Who is in charge of restoring the garden?